Frequently Asked Questions

 When do studded tires need to be removed from personal vehicles?

-Studded tires are are permitted in Montana from October 1 - May 31.
-Additional information is available on our Tire Equipment and Towing Options page.
+Studded tires are permitted in Montana from October 1 - May 31.
+More information is available on our Montana Tire and Chain Laws page.

 Do you have any tips for safer driving?